queenofdowntime/shell-tutorial/osx_and_linux/setup.md

 4. Type `cmd` + `,` to set colourscheme, font and other preferences.

 ## Command Line Tools
-1. Copy and paste into your terminal
+1. Copy and paste the following into your terminal and press Enter:

   `xcode-select --install`

 2. Click `install`, `agree` and `done` when the various pop-ups appear.

 ## git
-1. Run:
+1. Type the following into your terminal and press Enter:

   ```
-  brew update
-  brew install git
   git --version
   ```